s0undt3ch/sw-engineering-challenge/NOTES.md

 narrow scoped.
 For a broader approach, consider allowing passing a JSON object which would then be used to do the filtering.
 Each key would be a field that we would compare values.

+## Focus...
+Enough Play.

+While learning new stuff is always awesome, we do have a goal to keep in mind.
+WE MUST DELIVER!